ber0i/e-SparX/Dev_README.md

 DAGDB_GUI_PORT=9080
 ```

-For development the main application (e.g. backend, frontend) have to be setup and launched manually.
+For development, the main application (e.g. backend, frontend) have to be setup and launched manually.
 Refer to the `README.md` file in the corresponding directory.
 After the setup you can start the docker services.

 ### Starting the Services